minprog/programming-1/10 Lectures/06 Week 3 Monday/10 Monday.md

 	    foo(i);
 	}

-After starting GDB by executing `gdb debug`, we’ll again set a breakpoint at the beginning of `main` by typing break` main`.
+After starting GDB by executing `gdb debug`, we'll again set a breakpoint at the beginning of `main` by typing break` main`.
 If we `next` over the `foo` function call, the program will finish executing.
-Note that although the second while loop appears infinite, it will eventually terminate for reasons we’ll wave our hands at for now.
+Note that although the second while loop appears infinite, it will eventually terminate for reasons we'll wave our hands at for now.

 If we want to examine what foo is doing, we need to type `step` instead of `next`. `step` is identical to `next` if the `next` line of code is not a function call.

 We can also set a breakpoint at the `foo` function by typing `break foo`.
-Now when we type `run`, we’ll first stop at `main`.
+Now when we type `run`, we'll first stop at `main`.
 If we type `continue`, execution will resume until we hit the next breakpoint at foo.

 ## Security

-In Problem Set 2, you’ll be working with encrypting and decrypting passwords.
+In Problem Set 2, you'll be working with encrypting and decrypting passwords.
-Of course, the strength of the encryption doesn’t matter all that much if you choose a weak password.
+Of course, the strength of the encryption doesn't matter all that much if you choose a weak password.

 Consider the code that implements the login prompt on your laptop.
-If it’s working properly, it will check that what the user types matches your password before letting the user in.
-However, if it’s working maliciously, it might check that what the user types matches some master password that lets anyone in.
+If it's working properly, it will check that what the user types matches your password before letting the user in.
+However, if it's working maliciously, it might check that what the user types matches some master password that lets anyone in.
 We can hope that this backdoor might be caught by at least one of the many people who have reviewed it.